 What can it be like teaching at a private school?

-There are around 2,500 independent schools in the UK.
+Teaching at a private school can be a great experience.
+There are around 2,500 private schools in the UK.
 There may be some preconceived ideas about teaching in private schools and you could have heard conflicting stories from colleagues.

 In this article, we answer some of the most frequently asked questions about teaching in private schools and point to further sources where you can find additional information.

-Are class sizes much smaller in independent schools?
+Are class sizes much smaller in private schools?

 Classes in independent schools tend to be much smaller compared to those in the maintained sector.
 HMC a professional association of private school headteachers claim their independent schools have some of the lowest student-staff ratios in UK schools, one teacher for every 9 pupils compared with one teacher for every 22 pupils in the state sector.